Building & Development Department

 Any person desiring to engage in any activity mentioned in section 4.05.031 shall make written application to the city secretary for a license so to do, which application shall show the name and address of the person the applicant represents, the kind of goods offered for sale, and whether the applicant, upon any sale or order, shall demand or accept a payment or deposit of money in advance of final delivery, and the period of time the applicant wishes to sell or solicit in the city.

-The fee for an itinerant merchant’s or itinerant vendor’s license shall be one hundred dollars ($100.00) for a period of one (1) year from the date issued or twenty-five dollars ($25.00) per quarter.
+The fee for an itinerant merchant’s or itinerant vendor’s license shall be fifty dollars ($50.00) for a period of one (1) year from the date issued or twenty-five dollars ($25.00) per quarter.
 When any person engages in any activity mentioned in section 4.05.031 through one or more agents or employees, he shall, in addition to such fee, pay a license fee of ten dollars ($10.00) for each agent or employee so engaged in.
 The fees provided for herein shall be deposited to the general fund of the city.
 (Ordinance 858, sec.
 I, adopted 12/9/91)

 What is Zoning?